JeffreyRuder/socket-message/README.md

 * Server's CORS policy is probably too accepting
 * Persist message data in a database
 * Implement real user authentication and user data persistence
+* More client, server, database configuration options
+* More testing on client and server
+* Setup proper deployment and deployment pipeline
 * Implement multiple message channels (such as `#homework` and `#general`)
 * Encrypt messages end-to-end
 * User management tools, like allowing a user to block or mute another user